-If we consider that charitable estates were worth £17.9 billion in 2017, and legacy income was worth £2.8 billion, we can calculate that 15.6% of the net worth went to charities.
-Applying this percentage to the total estate values for non-charitable estates (i.e. those that do not contain a gift to charity), legacies could potentially be worth another £9.7 billion to the sector.
+If we consider that charitable estates were worth £17.9 billion in 2018, and legacy income was worth £3 billion, we can calculate that 16.7% of the net worth went to charities.
+Applying this percentage to the total estate values for non-charitable estates (i.e. those that do not contain a gift to charity), legacies could potentially be worth another £10.9 billion to the sector.

-If we can convert just one percent of non-charitable estates to charitable, we can raise another £97 million each year for charities.
+If we can convert just one percent of non-charitable estates to charitable, we can raise another £109 million each year for charities.

-Using the total number of probated estates in 2017, if just 2,304 (one per cent) of those people included a gift to charity in their Will, it would have raised an additional £97 million for charities.
+Using the total number of probated estates in 2018, if just one per cent of those people included a gift to charity in their Will, it would have raised an additional £109 million for charities.

 The number of charitable estates recorded by Smee & Ford fluctuates annually and is generally somewhere between 30,000 and 38,000.
-In recent years we have seen that the annual number of death registrations has fallen due to people living longer, yet the annual number of charitable estates has remained fairly consistent.

 Figure 3 shows that in 2015 Smee & Ford recorded the most charitable estates over the past 10 years, with 38,031 estates identified.
-However, in 2016 this dropped to 36,443 and in 2017 it remained remarkably constant with 36,445 estates.
-In general, the number of charitable estates is increasing.
+In 2016 this dropped to 36,443 and in 2017 increased to 37,364 estates.
+In 2018 the number of charitable estates increased again to 37,856 which is the second highest ever recorded by Smee & Ford.
+This growth represents a 1.3% annual increase.